tsneemahmad/reading-notes/class-05.md

 5. blink.

 **Leading**
-In CSS, the line-height property sets the height of an entire line of text, so the difference between the fontsize and the line-height is equivalent to the leading.
+In CSS, the line-height property sets the height of an entire line of text, so the difference between the font-size and the line-height is equivalent to the leading.

 **Letter & Word Spacing**
 You can control the space between each letter with the letter-spacing property.